-brication additives.
 IMPORTANT: DO NOT use any type of airplane fuels.
 Airplane fuels may not have the necessary oil types and ratios needed for R/C cars.

-Fuel Bottle For conveniently filling the tank, use a smaller fuel bottle with a dispensing tube and cap to prevent the fuel from evaporating or getting contaminated.
+Fuel Bottle For conveniently filling the tank, use a smaller bottle with a dispensing tube and cap to prevent the fuel from evaporating or getting contaminated.

-Glow Plug The purpose of the glow plug is to ignite the fuel in the engine.
-We recommend using the #MC59 McCoy or the OD099 O'Donnell glow plugs.
+Glow Plug We recommend using the #MC59 McCoy or the ODO99 O'Donnell glow plugs.